Vancouver, WA Nursing Home Abuse and Neglect Lawyers

 Who is liable for nursing home abuse or neglect?

-At Philbrook Law Office, our Washington nursing home lawyers file legal claims against the nursing homes.
+At Philbrook Law, our Washington nursing home lawyers file legal claims against the nursing homes.
 Nursing homes are responsible for the conduct of their employees.
 They are responsible for complying with the appropriate safety rules and regulations.
 They must comply with the terms of their contract with the senior.
 While there may be exceptions, if a senior is abused, nursing homes are often liable for the abuse.
 If the nursing home failed to comply with standard nursing home practices, the nursing home should be accountable.

 We work with the senior, his/her family, investigators, other seniors, and the staff – either voluntarily or through legal discovery – to show the resident was abused or neglected.